|

 stars in World War II.

-A crew member and relatives, left
+| A crew member and relatives, left

 while designers and sculptors Eugene Daub and Louis Quaintance

-The south side of the memorial's terra cotta wall features a dramatic
+pose for a picture on the right. | The south side of the memorial's terra cotta wall features a dramatic

 bas-relief artwork by Eugene Daub and Louis Quaintance that depicts the